 The East Bay Regional Park District administers the recreational programs and facilities at most of the lakes and reservoirs open to public fishing in Alameda County.
-The phone number for the East Bay Regional Park District is (510) 635-0135 and their Fishing Hotline number is (510) 562-PARK.
+Contact EBRPD at (510) 562-PARK or www.ebparks.org.

 In addition to a State fishing license, a District Fishing Access Permit is required for all anglers 16 years of age and older.
-A daily Fishing Access Permit costs $3.00.
-Persons 62 years or over have the option of buying an annual Fishing Access Permit for $70.00, which is good for one year from date of purchase.
-A Fishing Access Permit is required at the following District waters: Lake Chabot, Contra Loma, Cull Canyon, Del Valle, Don Castro, Shadow Cliffs and Temescal.
+A Fishing Access Permit is required at the following District waters: Lake Chabot, Contra Loma, Del Valle, Don Castro, Shadow Cliffs, Temescal, Horseshow and Rainbow Lakes (Quarry Lakes Regional Park).
 A single permit is good at all of these waters.
 Fishing Access Permits are available at the individual park headquarters and/or concession stands.
 Parking fees are also charged at some lakes.

-Private boats are allowed only at Contra Loma, Shadow Cliffs, and Del Valle.
-Launch fees are $2.00 for car top boats and $3.00 for trailered boats.
+Private boats are allowed only at Contra Loma, Shadow Cliffs, Horseshoe, and Del Valle.
+Launch fees are charged.

 - Arroyo del Valle Reservoir: 1,060 acres.
 Located about five miles south of Livermore, this reservoir is part of the south Bay Aqueduct complex.
-Warmwater fish are present.
-It also has a few striped bass.
-It is stocked with catchable trout in the fall and spring by California Department of Fish and Wildlife and the Park District.
-The District stocks catfish at times.
+Del Valle has a large number of warmwater gamefish species including: largemouth and smallmouth bass, bluegill, redeared and green sunfish, black crappie and striped bass.
+It is stocked with Chinook salmon and Kokanee salmon by the California Department of Fish and Wildlife and is stocked with catchable rainbow trout by the Park District.
+The District also stocks catfish during the summer.
 Boat rentals are available and private power boats may be launched.

 - Calaveras Reservoir: 1,450 acres.
 Located five miles east of Milpitas, the San Francisco Water Department operates it as a domestic water supply and it is closed to the public.

 - Lake Chabot: 315 acres.
 This reservoir is about one mile east of San Leandro and is operated by the East Bay Regional Park District.
-It supports a warmwater fishery and is stocked with catchable trout, both by the California Department of Fish and Wildlife and by the District.
-The District stocks channel catfish at times.
-Rental boats are available.
-No private boats allowed.
-Rental electric boats are available.
+It supports a warmwater fishery comprised primarily of largemouth bass and is stocked with catchable trout, both by the California Department of Fish and Wildlife and by the District.
+The District stocks channel catfish during the summer.
+Carry-in boats are allowed subject to inspection.
+Rental electric boats are available at the marina.

 - Don Castro Reservoir: 23 acres.
-This reservoir is located about twoand one-half miles north of Hayward via Second Street, in Castro Valley.
-It is populated by warmwater species including black bass, crappie, bluegill, and channel catfish and is stocked with catchable trout by the Department and District.
-The District periodically stocks the reservoir with channel catfish.
+This reservoir is located about two and one-half miles north of Hayward via Second Street.
+It is populated by warmwater species including largemouth bass, black crappie, warmouth, and bluegill.
+It is stocked with channel catfish and catchable trout by the Department and District.
 No boating allowed.

 - Lake Elizabeth: 63 acres.
-Located in Fremont's Central Park, this reservoir has a good warmwater fishery.
+Located in Fremont's Central Park, this reservoir has a warmwater fishery for largemouth bass and sunfish.
 It receives periodic stocking of trout and catfish through the Fishing in the City Program and the City of Fremont.
 No fishing or parking fees are charged.

 - Lake Merritt and Channel: 140 acres.
-A large multiple use lake in the very heart of Oakland.
-This quintessential urban lake is completely surrounded by an urban area yet quiet along the shores with large numbers of waterfowl using the area for refuge.
+A large multiple use estuarine lake in the very heart of Oakland.
+This quintessential urban lake is completely surrounded by an urban area with large numbers of waterfowl using the area for refuge.
 The park has many amenities and easy access is afforded along the shoreline for most of the lake and channel.
-The channel supports trout and striped bass with some making it through to the lake itself which has strong tidal influences.
-Also found are sharks, rays, anchovies and top smelt.
+The channel supports striped bass, sharks, rays, anchovies and top smelt.

 - Lakeshore Park: This small lake is a residential neighborhood of Newark.
 It is stocked with trout and catfish, and offers warmwater fishing.
 There is easy access along the shoreline, but be warned, there are no restroom facilities.